Head ISS UW side

 dr hab.
 Anna Domaradzka anna.domaradzka@uw.edu.pl

-Team IS UW side:
+Team Dept. of Sociology UW side:

 dr Joanna Konieczna-Sałamatin,